Documentation Index

 Multi-Instance / Port Conflicts

-If you’re running multiple MCP clients (e.g., Claude Desktop Chat + Code tabs, or Claude + Cursor simultaneously), the server automatically handles port conflicts:- Update to
+Multiple MCP clients (e.g., Claude Desktop Chat + Code tabs, Claude + Cursor) are handled automatically:

 Step 4: Restart Your MCP Client (~1 min)